+The financial statements of the Company and its subsidiaries incorporated outside of the PRC are translated from the functional currency to the reporting currency, the RMB.
 The Group uses the average exchange rate for the year and the exchange rate at the balance sheet date to translate the operating results and financial position, respectively.
 Equity accounts other than earnings generated in current year are translated into RMB at the appropriate historical rates.
 Translation differences are recorded in accumulated other comprehensive income, a component of shareholders' equity.